LINCOLN ALEXANDER AWARD NOMINATION

 The Lincoln Alexander Award recipient is a professional in the community who embodies the values of leadership, professional excellence and a commitment to public service.
 These values will be evident through their professional experiences, contributions to the Black community and legal advocacy.

-****ALL NOMINEES MUST BE AVAILABLE TO ATTEND OUR AWARD CEREMONY ON FEBRUARY 26 AT 4:30PM****
+****ALL NOMINEES MUST BE AVAILABLE TO ATTEND OUR AWARD CEREMONY ON FEBRUARY 25, 2021 ****

 RULES FOR NOMINATION

-1. All Black-identified professionals substantially engaged with the African/Black community in Canada are eligible to be nominated for the above award.
+1. All Black-identifying professionals substantially engaged with the Black community in Canada are eligible to be nominated for the above award.

-2. Nominations for awards may be submitted by any student or faculty member of Osgoode Hall Law School, as well as members of the legal community.
+2. Nominations for awards may be submitted by any individual, as long as the nominee meets the nomination criteria.

 3. You may nominate more than one individual for this award.
-Please use one form (as attached) for each individual nominated.
+Please use one form for each individual nominated.

 4. A short narrative explaining the reasons for your nomination is required.

-6. Decisions will be made by the executive of the Black Law Students Association- Osgoode Hall chapter.
+6. Decisions will be made by the executive team of the Black Law Students’ Association- Osgoode Hall chapter.

-7. The award will be presented to the successful nominee at the Lincoln Alexander Award ceremony on February 26th, 2018 at Osgoode Hall Law School.
+7. The award will be presented to the successful nominee at the Lincoln Alexander Award ceremony on February 25, 2021 via Zoom.

-8. ALL NOMINEES MUST BE AVAILABLE TO ATTEND OUR AWARD CEREMONY ON FEBRUARY 26 AT 4:30PM.
+8. ALL NOMINEES MUST BE AVAILABLE TO ATTEND OUR AWARD CEREMONY ON FEBRUARY 25, 2021.